RomandRapido/APM1110/FA5-Lansangan/LANSANGAN_ROMAND-L-FA5.md

 P(E_{1} \cap E_{2}) = P(E_{2}|E_{1})P(E_{1})
 $$

-Applying the Mulitiplication Law of Probability to the problem:
+Applying the Multiplication Law of Probability to the problem:

 $$
 P(E \cap A_1) = P(E|A_1)P(A_1)